PSCLab-ASU/Systolic-CNN/Readme/CNN_models.md

 1. [Device code](https://github.com/PSCLab-ASU/Systolic-CNN/tree/master/conv/conv/conv/device) is used to generate the FPGA hardware
 2. Command for Intel FPGA SDK for OpenCL is  " aoc -v -g -I $INTELFPGAOCLSDKROOT/include/kernel_headers/ gen_conv.cl
 3. This should generate binary file of .aocx, .aoco, .aocr extension.
 All these files need to be copied to bin folder to run the Systolic-CNN for the CNN models

+# Command to compile the host code
+[Host code](https://github.com/PSCLab-ASU/Systolic-CNN/tree/master/conv/conv/conv/host/src) is specific to the given CNN model and is written in C++.
+We have provided support for the Alexnet and Resnet-50 model with conv_alexnet.cpp and conv_resnet.cpp file inside the host folder.
+To avoid the conflict of generating multiple or wrong executable file it is recommended to have only one C++ file inside folder, and to either remove the other C++ filer or copy to backup folder.
+Following steps are required to generate the executable file
+1. [Makefile](https://github.com/PSCLab-ASU/Systolic-CNN/tree/master/conv/conv/conv) is used to generate the executable file at the bin location.
+2. To generate the executable file, use " make clean; make".
+This will generate the executable file specific to the target CNN model